- Home

 Lymphoedema

-Treatment for head and neck cancer sometimes affects the lymph nodes and the flow of lymph fluid.
-Lymph nodes may need to be removed in a neck dissection or they could be damaged by radiation therapy, and this may prevent lymph fluid from draining properly.
+If lymph nodes have been removed in a neck dissection or damaged by radiation therapy, this may prevent lymph fluid from draining properly.
 The fluid can build up and cause swelling in the neck, face and throat.
 This is known as lymphoedema.
 It can be temporary or permanent and may change your appearance.

 For more on this call Cancer Council 13 11 20, or see Lymphoedema.